Skip to content

 • Delicate fabrics may fray or snag

-For machine washing, roll the blinds up and place them in an empty pillowcase.
-Wash them on the ‘woollens & delicates’ cycle, ensuring that the water does not heat above 40°C.
+If you decide to machine wash, roll the blinds and place them inside an empty pillowcase.
+Use the ‘woollens & delicates’ cycle and keep the water temperature below 40°C.

 Hand Wash